Frequently Asked Questions

 This tiny lacewing larva was found on the underside of an aster leaf.
 It will be placed where it is sure to have an abundant food source.

-One of the reasons I am passionate about growing native plants is because they are food for insects and wildlife.
+One of the reasons we are passionate about growing native plants is because they are food for insects and wildlife.
 In no way do we want to use any chemicals on our plants that may cause harm to the beneficial creatures that rely on them.
 For this reason, you might see some imperfect leaves where something has been snacking, a caterpillar sleeping in a folded leaf, or butterfly eggs waiting to hatch.

 Where did the name Arcadia Natives come from?